jquaglia/about-me/README.md

 * I wasn't sure on proper syntax for the logic i needed to finish a while loop.
 After seeing code review on 12/3 I used the syntax that was used in class to get working code.

+* Surprisingly lab 04 went well.
+We were able to pair-program and get the functions added in.
+We also ended up doing the pull request and merge without a hitch.
+I thought it was going to take us longer but it ended up going very smooth the 2nd time around as we had already done it on the first file.

 ### Collaborators

 * Anthony Hayward